ZamanLantra/git_docs_test/doc/developer_guide.rst

 In this tutorial, the main focus is to show how the OP-PIC API is used, hence the user may implement their own code for mesh loading.

-Go to the ``OP-PIC/app_fempic/fempic_misc_mesh_loader.h`` to see the complete mesh loader, where we use the original fempic code to read from file and store in the data storage class ``DataPointers``.
+Go to the ``OP-PIC/app_fempic/fempic_misc_mesh_loader.h`` to see the complete mesh loader, where we use the original Mini-FEM-PIC code to read from file and store in the data storage class ``DataPointers``.

 .. code-block:: c++